TEXT-S&P summary: CapitaCommercial Trust

 Rationale

-The rating on CapitaCommercial Trust (CCT) reflects our opinion that the REIT’s asset portfolio is of good quality and its market position in the Singapore commercial space sector is solid.
-The unencumbered nature of almost 70% of CCT’s total investment properties portfolio (valued at Singapore dollar {S$} 6.2 billion as of June 30, 2012) supports the REIT’s strong financial flexibility and underpins the rating.
-CCT’s limited geographic diversity, significant exposure to the cyclical office space sector in Singapore, and “intermediate” financial risk profile--with a target gearing (defined as the ratio of loans to total investment properties) of 30%-45%--temper these strengths.
+The rating on CapitaCommercial Trust (CCT) reflects our opinion of the real-estate investment trust’s good-quality asset portfolio and solid market position in the Singapore commercial space sector.
+The unencumbered nature of almost 70% of CCT’s total investment properties’ portfolio (valued at Singapore dollar (S$) 5.73 billion as of Dec.
+31, 2011) supports the trust’s strong financial flexibility and underpins the rating.
+CCT’s limited geographic diversity, significant exposure to the cyclical office space sector in Singapore, and intermediate financial risk profile--with a target gearing (defined as the ratio of loans to total investment properties) of 30% to 45%--temper these strengths.

-We expect the CCT portfolio manager’s good leasing record to continue when CapitaGreen, a Grade A office building, is complete in 2014.
-In our view, CCT’s dominant market position in Singapore’s Grade A office space would strengthen because CapitaGreen will add a net lettable area of 700,000 square feet to CCT’s existing portfolio of three million square feet in lettable space.
-As of June 30, 2012, the lease expiry profile of CCT’s portfolio and rent reviews are well staggered between 2012 and 2016.
-The REIT’s overall occupancy level of 96.2% is higher than the industry average of 91.6%.
+We expect the CCT portfolio manager’s good leasing record to continue when CapitaGreen, a Grade A office building, is complete in 2015.
+In our view, CCT’s dominant market position in Singapore would strengthen further because CapitaGreen will add a net lettable area of 700,000 square meters to CCT’s existing portfolio of three million square meters in lettable space.
+As of Dec.
+31, 2011, the lease expiry profile of CCT’s portfolio and rent reviews are well-staggered between 2012 and 2015.
+The trust’s overall occupancy level of 95.8% is higher than the industry average of 91.2%.
 This reflects the manager’s good tenant-retention strategy and strong leasing record.

+In our base-case scenario, we expect CCT’s gearing to increase to about 32% to 35% in the next 12-24 months, post the acquisition of Twenty Anson Place and on completion of CapitaGreen.
+The ratio is moderately higher than the trust’s 30.2% gearing as of Dec.
+31, 2011.
+Nevertheless, it is within our threshold for CCT to have an “intermediate” financial risk profile, as defined in our criteria.

+We expect the Twenty Anson acquisition to have a neutral effect on CCT’s property yield.
+The cash flow benefit of the acquisition would materialize only upon upward revision in rental rates when leases expire in 2012.
+We expect Twenty Anson to contribute about 4%-5% of CCT’s gross rental income in 2013.

 CCT’s discretionary cash flow is minimal, given its low earnings retention.
 This is typical of unit trust structures.
-Nevertheless, we expect the REIT’s strong financial flexibility to allow it to have continued access to debt and equity markets.
-Such access will reduce the impact of CCT’s minimal discretionary cash flow position and the inherent volatility in office lease rates in Singapore.
+Nevertheless, we expect the trust’s strong financial flexibility to allow it to have continued access to debt and equity markets.
+Such access will reduce the effects of CCT’s minimal discretionary cash flow position and the inherently cyclical office lease rates in Singapore.